expressjs/multer/StorageEngine.md

 this data somewhere, and when you are done, call `cb` with some information on the file.

+A few rules about `file.stream`:

+- Always consume it.
+If you decide not to store the rest of a file, call `file.stream.resume()` to discard it and then call `cb`; parsing continues with the next part.
+Do not call `file.stream.destroy()`: busboy cannot continue after a destroyed part stream and the request would hang.
+- When the request is aborted or fails, `file.stream` emits `error` and `close`.
+  Use `stream.pipeline(file.stream, yourStream, cb)` rather than `pipe()`, so your output stream is destroyed and `cb` is called with the error in that case.
+Multer then calls `_removeFile` for the files that were already stored, and for files still being written if `file.path` (or whatever `_removeFile` needs) has been set on the file object, so set it before you start writing.

 The information you provide in the callback will be merged with multer's file object, and then presented to the user via `req.files`.